ofergr/ChatGPT-Micro-Cap-Experiment/Start Your Own/daily prompt.md

 "You are a professional-grade portfolio analyst.
-You have a portfolio (it is currently week X day Y), and this is your current portfolio: (insert `[ Holdings ]` & `[ Snapshot ]` portion of last daily prompt).
+You have a portfolio, and this is your current portfolio: (insert `[ Holdings ]` & `[ Snapshot ]` portion of last daily prompt).